Hillsdale College

-Hillsdale College is a private conservative Christian liberal arts college in Hillsdale, Michigan.
+Hillsdale College is a private, conservative, Christian liberal arts college in Hillsdale, Michigan, United States.
 It was founded in 1844 by members of the Free Will Baptists.

-Its mission statement says that liberal arts curriculum is based on Western heritage as a product of Greco-Roman culture and Christian tradition.
-The required core curriculum has courses on the Great Books, the U.S. Constitution, biology, chemistry, and physics.
+Women were admitted to the college from its foundation, making the college the second-oldest coeducational institution in the United States, after Oberlin College (1837).
+Hillsdale's required core curriculum includes courses on the Great Books, the U.S. Constitution, theology, biology, chemistry, and physics.
+The college's mission statement identifies it as a "nonsectarian Christian institution".

-Since the late 20th century, in order to opt out of the US government's Title IX anti-discrimination requirements, Hillsdale has been among a small number of U.S. colleges to decline governmental financial support.
+Since the late 20th century, in order to opt out of government mandates tied to funding, Hillsdale has declined both state and federal financial support.
 Instead, Hillsdale depends entirely on private donations to supplement students' tuition.